Chaotic tracial dynamics: Generic properties of topological dynamical systems

 \subsection{Chaos}

 \begin{definition} Let $(X,d)$ be an infinite metric space and $h\colon X\to X$ a continuous map.
-The dynamical system $(X,h)$ is said to be \emph{chaotic} in the sense of Devaney \cite[Definition 8.5]{Devaney:1989ug} if: \begin{enumerate} \item for every nonempty open sets $U,V\subseteq X$, there exists $n\in\nn$ such that $h^n(U)\cap V\ne\emptyset$ (that is, $(X,h)$ is \emph{transitive} or equivalently, \emph{irreducible}); \item the periodic points of $h$ are dense in $X$; \item the system has \emph{sensitive dependence on initial conditions}, that is, there exists $\delta>0$ such that, for every $x\in X$ and every $\varepsilon>0$, there exist $y\in X$ and $n\in\nn$ such that $d(x,y)<\varepsilon$ and $d(h^nx,h^ny)\ge\delta$. \end{enumerate} \end{definition} As pointed out in \cite{Banks:1992ux}, (\ref{item:dev3}) actually follows from (\ref{item:dev1}) and (\ref{item:dev2}) (and if $X$ is compact, it is easy to see directly that (\ref{item:dev3}) is preserved under topological conjugation).
+The dynamical system $(X,h)$ is said to be \emph{chaotic} in the sense of Devaney \cite[Definition 8.5]{Devaney:1989ug} if: \begin{enumerate}[1.] \item for every nonempty open sets $U,V\subseteq X$, there exists $n\in\nn$ such that $h^n(U)\cap V\ne\emptyset$ (that is, $(X,h)$ is \emph{transitive} or equivalently, \emph{irreducible}); \item the periodic points of $h$ are dense in $X$; \item the system has \emph{sensitive dependence on initial conditions}, that is, there exists $\delta>0$ such that, for every $x\in X$ and every $\varepsilon>0$, there exist $y\in X$ and $n\in\nn$ such that $d(x,y)<\varepsilon$ and $d(h^nx,h^ny)\ge\delta$. \end{enumerate} \end{definition} As pointed out in \cite{Banks:1992ux}, (\ref{item:dev3}) actually follows from (\ref{item:dev1}) and (\ref{item:dev2}) (and if $X$ is compact, it is easy to see directly that (\ref{item:dev3}) is preserved under topological conjugation).
 This means that this notion of chaos is genuinely topological.
 An equivalent characterisation is given in \cite{Touhey:1997wm}: $(X,h)$ is chaotic if and only if, for every nonempty open sets $U,V\subseteq X$, there is a periodic point whose forward orbit intersects both $U$ and $V$.

 An important class of Devaney-chaotic dynamical systems is provided by the irreducible components of nonwandering Smale spaces.
 (See \cite[Theorem 3.5]{Bowen:2008uh} and \cite[3.8]{Bowen:2008uh}.
 Note that these results, though stated for diffeomorphisms, apply just as well to the abstract setting of Smale spaces; see \cite[Chapter 7]{Ruelle:2004ul}.)
-We will see some more examples in \S~\ref{section:strongchaos}, but in fact, Devaney-chaotic maps are generic among measure-preserving homeomorphisms of topological manifolds.
+We will see some more examples in \S~\ref{section:strongchaos}, but in fact, under certain circumstances that we now recall (Theorem~\ref{thm:chaoticman} below), Devaney-chaotic maps are generic among measure-preserving homeomorphisms of topological manifolds.

 The manifolds discussed in this paper will always be compact and will often be connected.
 Measures will typically be particularly tractable.